Do you want to save money on back to school supplies and curriculum? These tips can help find the best deal!

 Saving Money on Back to School Supplies

 It’s that time of year again.
 All you seem to notice when you head to the store are the huge bins filled with pens, pencils, and notebooks.
-There seems to be a sale or a deal on all those school supplies everywhere, but how do you know what’s the best deal?
+There seems to be a sale or a deal on all those school supplies everywhere, but how do you know what the best deal truly is?

-- Watch for coupons.
-Around back to school time, companies like 3M, Bic, etc, will start rolling out some high value coupons.
+Around back to school time, companies like 3M, Bic, etc, will start rolling out some high-value coupons.
 Often these can be matched up with a great sale to make the items free.
 Sign up for the periodic emails from companies that make school and office supplies to you make sure to get any coupons they send out, right in your inbox.
-(Learn all about couponing in my Couponing 101 post.)

 So watch for sales, shop smart, share, and price match to save time and gas.
 Most of all, have FUN back to school shopping!
 If you’ve got a budget and a list of what you need there’s no reason for back to school shopping to cause stress.
 Enjoy this time in your little one (or not so little one’s) life and use it as an opportunity to get them excited about learning through the upcoming school year.

 Now that you’ve found the best deal on your school supplies, how do you store them all?
 You may enjoy this post on how we keep it all together.
 It’s got some great Free Printable Weekly Planning Templates!

 What are your best tips for buying school supplies?

 This post on How to Save Money on Back to School Supplies was originally posted on Little House Living in August 2011.
 It has been updated as of August 2019.